 KPB Home

-You can see us practice throughout the summer on Tuesdays at 6 pm at Flesher Field in Oshtemo.
+Come spring, you can see us return to Flesher Field in Oshtemo for practice throughout the summer on Tuesdays at 6 pm.

 Click on the link below if you’d like to hire the band or an individual piper for your event.